 The comprehensive development of young people stands in the perspective of the great commandment of Christ according to Mark 12: Love God above all and your neighbour as yourself.
 This is what we consider every day before, during and after the lessons.

 The Van Lodenstein College consists of five schools in The Netherlands.
-Three of them maintain inspiring relationschips with schools abroad.
+Four of them maintain inspiring relationschips with schools abroad.

 Since 2009 there have been annual exchanges between the August Hermann Francke schools (AHF) in Detmold and our school.